Home

 Computing the Canvas Coordinates: The Quick Way

-The code we wrote is working just fine.
-However, there is a slightly faster way of computing the canvas coordinates (which you will likely see being used in production code).
-The method consists of computing the vertical angle of view to get the bottom-top coordinates, and they multiply these coordinates by the film aspect ratio.
-Mathematically this is working because this comes back to writing:
+The code we wrote works just fine.
+However, there's a slightly faster method of computing the canvas coordinates, which is often used in production code.
+This method involves computing the vertical angle of view to get the bottom-top coordinates, and then multiplying these coordinates by the film aspect ratio.
+Given that:

-The following code shows how to implement this solution:
+The following code demonstrates how to implement this solution:

 int main(int argc, char **argv)